 Faculty: All faculty members are required to report any harassment or retaliation to the Faculty Affairs Committee, Provost or Director of Personnel Services.
 If a faculty member witnesses any harassment or retaliation towards another then the faculty member is encouraged to report this to the Faculty Affairs Committee, Provost or the Director of Personnel Services.
 Within one (1) business day the Chair of the Faculty Affairs Committee should appoint a member (Investigator) to work in conjunction with the Director of Personnel Services.
 The employee will be asked to provide a statement in writing to the Faculty Affairs Committee outlining the facts supporting the complaint of harassment or retaliation.
-A reminder that privacy, discretion, and confidentiality must be maintained as possible by all involved in the complaint, investigation, notes there of and any action taken.
+A reminder that the privacy, discretion, and confidentiality must be maintained as possible by all involved in the complaint, investigation, notes there of and any action taken.

 All complaints by faculty or involving faculty will be investigated promptly, impartially, and as discreetly as possible by an appointed member of the Faculty Affairs Committee (Investigator) and the Director of Personnel Services.
-If the investigation will normally be conducted within four (4) working days and presented to the Faculty Affairs Committee investigation is not proceeding with diligence then the College President will designate an appropriate person to finalize the investigation and recommend what action is to be taken.
+Investigation will normally be conducted within four (4) working days and presented to the Faculty Affairs Committee and the Provost who will recommend an action to the Director of Personnel Services.
+If the investigation is not proceeding with diligence then the College President will designate an appropriate person to finalize the investigation and recommend what action is to be taken.